sullof/shardjs/README.md

 A module to manage keys along a shard of up to 3844 nodes inspired by [this Instagram article](http://instagram-engineering.tumblr.com/post/10853187575/sharding-ids-at-instagram).

+__BE CAREFUL.
+THIS MODULE IS NO MORE SUPPORTED.
+If you are looking at a unique id generator, take a look at [Unicum](https://github.com/hooq/unicum).__

 ## Features